aidengindin/aidengindin.github.io/index.md

 ---
 layout: home
-background: '/assets/vc.jpg'
+background: '/assets/images/vc.jpg'
 title: >
   Hi, I'm Aiden Gindin.
 ---

 I'm a junior studying computer science at Case Western Reserve University.
+When I'm not doing homework or working on a personal coding project, you can often find me running, cycling, or reading.

+Wondering if I might be a good fit for your company?
+Check out my [resume](/resume.html) or [LinkedIn profile](https://www.linkedin.com/in/aiden-g-57a131ba/)!